 Following a substantial community effort and many years, Whistler has an updated Official Community Plan and Vision (OCP) that sets the course for the community into the future.
 Whistler Council adopted the OCP at its meeting June 23, 2020.
 The new vision and OCP builds on Whistler 2020, Whistler’s previous guiding policy document.

-Total waste to landfill in 2017 was statistically lower when compared to 2016 and the landfilled waste generated per person also showed a statistical decrease compared to 2016, dropping to 379 kg/person.
-Annual per person landfilled waste production still exceeds the performance target of 350 kg/person/year for the first time on record.
+Total waste to landfill in 2019 was statistically lower when compared to 2018 with the landfilled waste generated per person decreasing to 325 kg/person.
+Annual per person landfilled waste production fell below the performance target of 350 kg/person/year for the first time on record.

-This indicator measures the total kilograms of solid waste material sent to landfill from the Nesters and Function Junction waste depots, as well as the Waste Transfer Station in the Callaghan.
+This indicator measures the total kilograms of solid waste material sent to the landfill from the Nesters and Function Junction waste depots and the Waste Transfer Station in the Callaghan.
 While most demolition waste is included in the measure, some demolition waste skips Whistler's transfer station and as a result is not captured in this measure.
 Whistler's landfill was closed prior to 2010 and waste currently goes to the Rabanco Landfill in Washington State.

 The Resort Municipality of Whistler no longer has an operating landfill but continues to monitor the site for impacts to the local environments.The former landfill site is located approximately 8 km west of Whistler Village and is accessed off Highway 99 on Cheakamus Lake Road.
 While the landfill site was closed in October 2005, annual environmental monitoring and reporting is required as per the Landfill Operational Certificate and Whistler Landfill Closure Plan.
 Reports monitoring the closure of the Whistler Landfill are included below.